WillianJrLin/OFDVDnet/README.md

 ___
 This repository contains the original code implementation for the paper ["OFDVDnet: A Sensor Fusion Approach for Video Denoising in Fluorescence-Guided Surgery" Medical Imaging with Deep Learning (2023)](https://openreview.net/forum?id=TcUtCXRcK8), as well as our in-house captured flourescence guilded surgery (FGS) dataset for training and evaluations.

-OFDVDnet is a two-step video denoising algorithm consisting of the following:
+OFDVDnet consists of two stages:
   - Optical flow denoising
   - Neural network denoising